 - Click the link.
 They’ll receive a text back that includes a link to complete their contribution via email or online donation form.

-The church behind God Bless Texas can partner text-to-tithe with their crowdfunding campaign for extra gifts:
+The church behind God Bless Texas can partner text-to-give with their crowdfunding campaign for extra gifts:

-You’ll want to share instructions on how to give via text, so your congregation isn’t left in the dark and your text-to-tithe software gets used.
+You’ll want to share instructions on how to give via text, so your congregation isn’t left in the dark and your text-to-give software gets used.
 You can share these on social media, through email, or in your newsletter.
-You can even host an in-person training session so your congregants can ask any questions they may have!
+You can even host an in-person training session so your congregation can ask any questions they may have!

 5. Host a church crowdfunding event.

 Hosting a crowdfunding event is the perfect addition to your campaign.
-It gives your congregants an entertaining way to engage with your organization and encourages giving!
+It gives your congregation an entertaining way to engage with your organization and encourages giving!

 - Church game night